core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 YANG module ietf-constrained-yang-library targets the same functionality and shares the same approach as YANG module ietf-yang-library.
 The following changes with respect to ietf-yang-library are specified to make ietf-constrained-yang-library compatible with SID {{-core-yang-cbor}} used by CoMI {{-comi}} and to improve its applicability to constrained devices and networks.

 * YANG module ietf-constrained-yang-library extends the caching mechanism supported by ietf-yang-library to multiple servers.
-This is accomplished by supporting the identityref datatype for "module-set-id".
-This enables the use of a managed identifier (i.e. a SID) to identify a specific assembly of YANG modules, deviations and features implemented by a group of constrained servers.
+This is accomplished by supporting the identityref datatype or binary hash for "module-set-id".
+This enables the use of a globally unique value (i.e. a SID or hash) to identify a specific assembly of YANG modules, deviations and features implemented by a group of constrained servers.

 * Modules, sub-modules, deviations and features are identified using a numerical value (SID) instead of a string (yang-identifier).